ropensci/roweb3/content/blog/2022-02-18-ropensci-news-digest-february-2022/index.md

   - Take this time to ensure your packages are understandable to potential collaborators (or future maintainers);
   - Or ask our community host, Hannah Owens, about her experience taking over maintenance of the rOpenSci spocc package.

-* [Tuesday, 05 April 2022 9 AM Australian Western / 1:00 UTC ](/events/coworking-2022-04/) "PLACEHOLDER" *Hosted by Steffi LaZerte and Nick Tierney*
+* [Tuesday, 05 April 2022 9 AM Australian Western / 1:00 UTC ](/events/coworking-2022-04/) "Making figures sparkle" *Hosted by Steffi LaZerte and Nick Tierney*
   * Cowork on a project of your choice;
-  * Work on ....
+  * Work on some figures to make them glitter;
-  * Ask community host, Nick Tierney, about ...
+  * Or ask our community host, Nick Tierney (author of data visualization packages including rOpenSci package [visdat](https://docs.ropensci.org/visdat/)) for some tips to make your figures sparkle!

 Find out about more [events](/events).

-### R Journal commentary "The R Developer Community Does Have a Strong Software Engineering Culture"
+### Suggested reading

 [Maëlle Salmon](/author/maëlle-salmon/) (Research Software Engineer with rOpenSci) and [Karthik Ram](/author/karthik-ram/) (rOpenSci executive director) authored a commentary ["The R Developer Community Does Have a Strong Software Engineering Culture"](https://journal.r-project.org/archive/2021/RJ-2021-110/index.html) in the latest issue of The R Journal edited by Di Cook, as a response to the discussion paper ["Software Engineering and R Programming: A Call for Research"](https://journal.r-project.org/archive/2021/RJ-2021-108/index.html) by [Melina Vidoni](author/melina-vidoni/) (who's an Associate editor of rOpenSci Software Peer Review).

-There are two other commentaries, ["We Need Trustworthy R Packages"](https://journal.r-project.org/archive/2021/RJ-2021-109/index.html) by [Will Landau](/author/will-landau/) (who maintains rOpenSci packages [targets](https://docs.ropensci.org/targets/) and [drake](https://docs.ropensci.org/drake/)), ["The R Quest: from Users to Developers"](https://journal.r-project.org/archive/2021/RJ-2021-111/index.html) one by Simon Urbanek.
+Ready for more?
+Two other interesting reads are the commentaries ["We Need Trustworthy R Packages"](https://journal.r-project.org/archive/2021/RJ-2021-109/index.html) by [Will Landau](/author/will-landau/) (who maintains rOpenSci packages [targets](https://docs.ropensci.org/targets/) and [drake](https://docs.ropensci.org/drake/)), and ["The R Quest: from Users to Developers"](https://journal.r-project.org/archive/2021/RJ-2021-111/index.html) by Simon Urbanek.

 ## Software :package: